Ellapanstumpe/Build-ETL-Data-Pipelines-with-BashOperator-using-Apache-Airflow/README.md

 transform.jpg
 task_pipeline.jpg

 Exercise 4: Getting the DAG operational

 Submit the DAG.
 Use CLI or Web UI to show that the DAG has been properly submitted.

 Note: If you don't find your DAG in the list, you can check for errors using the following command in the terminal: airflow dags list-import-errors

-Unpause and trigger the DAG through CLI or Web UI.
+Unpause and trigger the DAG through CLI or Web UI:

-airflow dags unpause ETL_toll_data airflow dags trigger ETL_toll_data
+airflow dags unpause ETL_toll_data

+airflow dags trigger ETL_toll_data